gaultier/blog/optimization-tales-cockroachdb-part3-slow-list-messages.md

 ---

-We alternatively could drop `id` from the `ORDER BY` clause since it is debatable whether a stable total order is required in this particular case, but I decided not to, because that would require modifying the pagination library that generates this query.
+We alternatively could drop `id` from the `ORDER BY` clause since it is debatable whether a stable total order is required in this particular case (`id` is used as a tiebreaker in case two elements have the same `created_at`), but I decided not to, because that would require modifying the pagination library that generates this query.
 This pagination library is used throughout the codebase so that would be a big risky change.

 ## Results